sabbir-subhan/appium-Python/README.md

 - for iOS - open Appium settings and uncheck UDID checkbox and change device name - choose from dropdown in Appium settings

+### **RUNNING TESTS BOTH ON IOS9 AND IOS10:** ###

+- You need two versions of Appium and two versions of Xcode
+- Appium 1.6.3 in CLI and Xcode in version 8 and Appium GUI in version 1.5.3 and Xcode 7 (Xcode7 must have different name because appium in CLI will search for app "Xcode" so that should be version 8)
+- in CLI (Appium 1.6.3) You can run tests for iOS10 and in GUI You can run tests for iOS9
+- in GUI change path to app, path to Xcode 7, device name, OS version and UDID (everything must match dictionary in desired_capabilities.py)
+- after that uncomment line in page_ios.py: "from locators_for_ios_9.py import *" and comment line: "from locators_for_ios_10.py import *"

 APP VERSIONS: